gabrielle-lau/Mitigating-Gender-Bias-in-Dialogue-Generation/README.md

 * **Bias controlled finetuning** (Xu et al., 2020): performs continued training on a pre-trained model to learn to generate unbiased responses
 * **Self-debiasing decoding** (Schick et al., 2021): uses a language model’s internal knowledge to algorithmically reduce biased responses generated during testing time

 We apply the gender mitigation methods on a state-of-the-art open-domain dialogue model called [BlenderBot](https://ai.facebook.com/blog/state-of-the-art-open-source-chatbot/) (Roller et al., 2020), which is available on [ParlAI](https://github.com/facebookresearch/ParlAI).
+Blender has a Seq2Seq transformer-based encoder-decoder architecture.

 ## Gender bias (& stereotype) controlled finetuning
 ### Approach
-In order to finetune a pre-trained Reddit 90M model to generate an equal number of responses containing male words and female words respectively, Xu et al. (2020) control the system’s responses with bias control tokens of the form "f<sup>0/1</sup>m<sup>0/1</sup>" through conditional training.
+In order to finetune a pre-trained Reddit 90M model to generate an equal number of responses containing male words and female words respectively, Xu et al. (2020) control the system’s responses with bias control tokens of the through conditional training.
 We followed this gender bias controlled finetuning approach for our baseline, but used a smaller 90M-parameter model due to limited computing resources.

-Before finetuning, each dialogue in the finetuning data is classified as 1 of 4 gender bias token classes depending on the presence of gendered words in the response:
+Before finetuning, each dialogue in the finetuning data (ConvAI2, Empathetic Dialogues, Wizard of Wikipedia, Blended Skill Talk) is classified as 1 of 4 gender bias token classes depending on the presence of gendered words in the response:
 1. **f0m0**:  no gender words.
 2. **f0m1**:  at least one male word.
 3. **f1m0**:  at least one female word.